The Ultimate Guide to the Property Maintenance Process

 3. Make sure there is protocol for clearing and salting walkways during storms

-Inspect vacant units to ensure there aren’t burst pipes or snow accumulation
+4. Inspect vacant units to ensure there aren’t burst pipes or snow accumulation.

 Maintenance is a consistent responsibility; every season brings different maintenance issues with it.
 Knowing what to expect can help the maintenance team prepare.
-By developing a preventative maintenance plan, you can establish processes to inspect and service equipment so you aren’t dealing with costly maintenance emergencies.
+By developing a preventative maintenance plan, you can establish processes to inspect and service equipment to avoid costly maintenance emergencies.

 Top 5 Common maintenance issues